0 of 0

 A simple .tiger extractor that outputs meshes and textures with their original names rather than just section numbers.

-The source code of the tools is available on GitHub.
+The source code of all the tools is similarly available on the GitHub page.

 Differences with alphaZomega's mod installer